Keyboard shortcuts

 For exposition, version numbers have been removed.

-This file contains a package declaration, which declares that this world is in the clocks package in the wasi namespace.
+This file contains a package declaration, which declares that this world is in the clocks package in the wasi-example namespace.

 The world is declared using the keyword world, followed by the name imports.
 World declarations must begin with world, but the name imports is an arbitrary choice.
 What follows is a list of import declarations enclosed in curly braces, each of which consists of the import keyword followed by the name of an interface.
 Each declaration is followed by a semicolon.